How to shop online safely and avoid getting scammed

 For example a company may get bad reviews because delivery is a bit slow.
 But that doesn’t mean the business is unreputable and to be avoided at all costs - it just means you need to give yourself plenty of time for delivery.

-3. Look for a secure connection
+3. Look for a secure connection when paying

 When paying online, look for ‘https’ in the URL bar or a padlock symbol – this indicates a secure internet connection and means that the payment information you send is encrypted and therefore less likely to be stolen.

 And don't disclose any personal information that is not necessary to complete a financial transaction online.

 4. Consider using a disposable virtual card

 If you’re a customer of Revolut, remember that it offers a great service to help with shopping online safely - disposable virtual cards.